-The Parkeston plant is a 110 MW dual-fuel natural gas and diesel fired power station, which TransAlta owns in partnership through a 50/50 joint venture with NP Kalgoorlie Pty Ltd., a subsidiary of Newmont Australia Limited.
+The Parkeston facility is a 110 MW dual-fuel natural-gas and diesel-fired power station that TransAlta owns in partnership through a 50/50 joint venture with NP Kalgoorlie Pty Ltd., a subsidiary of Newmont Australia Limited.
 The Parkeston facility primarily supplies energy to Kalgoorlie Consolidated Gold Mines and the initial supply contract ended in 2016.
-The plant was re-contracted effective November 1, 2016, and the agreement extended the previous contract to October 2026, with options for early termination available to either party beginning in 2021.
-Any merchant capacity and energy is sold into Western Australia's Wholesale Electricity Market.
-We own the economic interest in this facility through our ownership of the Australian Tracking Preferred Shares.
-See "Business of TransAlta Renewables - Economic Interest in Australian Assets - Investment Agreement -Australian Assets".
+The facility was re-contracted effective Nov.
+1, 2016, and the agreement extended the previous contract to October 2026, with options for early termination available to either party beginning in 2021.
+Any merchant capacity and energy are sold into Western Australia's Wholesale Electricity Market.
+The Company owns the economic interest in this facility through its ownership of the Australian Tracking Preferred Shares.
+See "Business of TransAlta Renewables -Investment Agreement - Australian Assets."